sodabubblewine/sodabubblewine.github.io/README.md

 ### 2025 0418 1439
-A major conclusion from the substance of (#2025-0417-2020)[accumulating the links] to papers on what is called "concatenative programming languages" is that modern writers do not know the difference between a theory and its logic.
+A major conclusion from the substance of [accumulating the links](#2025-0417-2020) to papers on what is called "concatenative programming languages" is that modern writers do not know the difference between a theory and its logic.
 The inability to notice that the predicate functors of Quine are not combinators as in the more familiar combinatory calculi is a great sadness: both to our sciences and to our teachers.

 Finally done accumulating the links that I wrote down.